 Few people know the world better than travel bloggers, particularly when it comes to places that can be visited on the cheap.
 So, Cheapism tapped a half-dozen bloggers for their recommendations for destinations that can be experienced on $20 a day or less for food and accommodations.
 Here are some of their top suggestions, as well several destinations identified by combing through budget travel sites and hostel listings.

 Thailand is easily one of the most affordable destinations.
-No matter where you are in the country -- Bangkok, Chiang Mai, Phuket -- it's possible to eat and sleep on a shoestring budget.
-"Delicious meals can be bought on the street for as little as 10 baht (29 cents) for a skewer of chicken or 60 baht ($1.75) for a heaping plate of fresh crab fried rice," says Kyle Stewart, travel editor for the blog Live and Let's Fly.
+No matter where you are in the country — Bangkok, Chiang Mai, Phuket — it's possible to eat and sleep on a shoestring budget.
+"Delicious meals can be bought on the street for as little as 10 baht (29 cents) for a skewer of chicken or 60 baht ($1.75) for a heaping plate of fresh crab fried rice," said Kyle Stewart, travel editor for the blog Live and Let's Fly.
 "Youth hostels are available from just $2 a night and there are dozens and dozens of options."
 Stewart suggests the Barn and Bed Hostel in Bangkok, which is about $13 per night.

 Nate Hake, a globetrotter who visited 37 countries in nine months and creator of the site Travel Lemming, recommends Svaneti, Georgia, for those on the hunt for a memorable and affordable destination.
 "Svaneti is a gorgeous mountain region with its own culture," says Hake.
 "It evaded capture by the Mongols, Persians, or Ottomans thanks to its unique geography and the fierce Svan people.
 The stunning mountain landscapes are still dotted by medieval towers."
 Food can be as cheap as $1 for a meal at a local bakery, he adds.
 Accommodations at guesthouses that cost as little as $10 per night are listed on Airbnb.

 Described by Hostelbookers as a land of $2 dorm beds and 50-cent beers, there are countless affordable hostels in Cambodia.
-The Hi Siem Reap Deluxe Hostel starts at around $3 per day, which leaves you with plenty of money to explore the country's famous sites, including the Angkor Wat Temples.
+The Hi Siem Reap Deluxe Hostel starts at around $5 per day, which leaves you with plenty of money to explore the country's famous sites, including the Angkor Wat Temples.
 Food is equally cheap in Cambodia, with cafes serving curry or char-fried noodles for as little as $1.

 Get out of Beijing and it's entirely possible to live on just $20 a day.
-In Chengdu for instance, the Chengdu Lazybones Hostel Templeside Poshpacker lists beds for less than $5 per night.
+In Chengdu for instance, the Chengdu Lazybones Hostel Templeside Poshpacker lists beds for less than $6 per night.
 A vintage, stylish property, it's just a 5-minute walk from a historic local monastery.
 For cheap eats, try the highly rated Mi Xun Teahouse, where the average price of a meal ranges from $4 to $15.